 Uzbekistan, located in Central Asia, is one of the largest exporters of cotton in the world.
 For decades, the government of Uzbekistan, under President Islam Karimov, has forced adults and children as young as 10 to pick cotton under appalling conditions each harvest season.
 Provincial government offices order schoolteachers to close schools and enforce quotas in the cotton fields.
 The local authorities send government and private business employees to pick cotton, in order to meet cotton production quotas.
 The Uzbek government combines these orders with threats, detains and tortures Uzbek activists seeking to monitor the situation, and refuses to allow international monitors into the country.

 - Every year the government of Uzbekistan forcibly mobilizes over a million children, teachers, public servants and employees of private businesses for the manual harvesting of cotton.
 The Uzbek government requires farmers to grow cotton, and local provincial government offices (khokimiyats) forcibly mobilize adults and children to harvest cotton and meet assigned quotas.
-Children are also forced to weed and prepare cotton fields in the springtime.
+Children and adults are also forced to weed and prepare cotton fields in the springtime.

-- Threats of expulsion keep children in the fields despite the hazardous nature of the work and receiving little or no financial benefit.
+- Threats of expulsion from school keep children in the fields despite the hazardous nature of the work and receiving little or no financial benefit.
 Adults are threatened with the loss of employment, pensions and child benefits if they refuse to work.
 The coercion used to ensure that children and adults participate in the cotton harvest stems directly from regional and local government officials.

 - Forced labor and child labor in the cotton sector of Uzbekistan is unique to the world: it is a state-controlled system, under the direction of a president in power since the end of the Soviet Union, Islam Karimov.